bitovi/academy/src/ngrx/16-test-used-selectors/test-used-selectors.md

 The `--watch` switch will rerun your tests whenever a code file changes.
 You can skip it to just run all tests once.

-## Test Code
+## Description

+TODO:

 You'll need to copy the contents of the test file to run tests for the Selectors used within the `DashboardComponent`.

-### Update `dashboard.component.spec.ts`

-Copy the following code to replace the contents of `src/app/dashboard/dashboard.component.spec.ts`:
+## Final Result

+At the end of this section, the following spec file(s) should be updated.
+After each spec file has been updated and all the tests have passed, this means that all the previous sections have been completed successfully:

 <details>
 <summary>src/app/dashboard/dashboard.component.spec.ts</summary>
-@sourceref ./dashboard.component.spec.ts
+@diff ../6-test-actions/dashboard.component.spec.ts ./dashboard.component.spec.ts only
 </details>